Animal Services

 Kennel Licensing

-A Kennel Licence is required for owners who have more than three (3) dogs on their property.
+A Kennel License is required for owners who have more than three (3) dogs on their property.
 The Municipality of Central Huron regulates dog kennel licenses.
-If you are interested in getting a Kennel Licence, please contact the Municipal Office by phone 519-482-3997.
+If you are interested in getting a Kennel License, please contact the Municipal Office by phone 519-482-3997.